By Dr. Ara Deukmedjian

 1. Deep Breathing Exercises

 Slow, controlled breathing activates the body’s relaxation response, lowering heart rate and reducing neck and shoulder muscle tension.
-Techniques such as diaphragmatic breathing or box breathing can be practiced anywhere—while at your desk, during a break, or before bed.
+Techniques such as diaphragmatic breathing or box breathing can be practiced anywhere, whether at your desk, during a break, or before bed.
 Just a few minutes daily can help calm both the mind and the muscles.

 2. Mindfulness or Meditation